Title

 The EPS Pipes and Drums and the Loyal Edmonton Regiment

 It is a great honor that the Pipes & Drums of the Edmonton Police Service are authorized to wear the Loyal Edmonton Regiment badge.
+In May of 1990 the band was presented replicas of the original Pipe Band cap badge at Edmonton City Hall.
+Here is a copy of the text from the proclamation which is on display at EPS Headquarters.

 On October 27, 2007 members of the EPS Pipes and Drums played at a ceremony on the old Griesbach Base in Edmonton.
 The ceremony was to honor two World War II veterans and name two streets after them.
 The EPS Pipes and Drums played with the LER Band and entertained dignitaries, veterans and military personnel.
 One of the streets was named after Private Alex Decoteau who was a former member of the Edmonton Police Service and was killed by a snipers bullet in Passchendale, Belgium, in 1916.